-Due to the pandemic, MERLIN was not able to offer in house technical training to clients.
+Coming out of the pandemic, MERLIN began to again offer on-site training sessions.
+A hybrid model of in-person and virtual attendance to training sessions was offered to our clients.
 MERLIN did successfully reach a 25+ discount pricing for the education community on a subscription basis through StormWind Studios that offers a wide array of technical online courses.
 This includes different formats and benefits:

-- Live Virtual Training-classes featuring a live instructor - On-Demand Video Training-Courses feature a recording of the class that can be consumed on-demand - Course format: courses are divided up to smaller manageable sections - Labs: unlimited attempts - Course Materials: many courses include books, study guides, and supplemental materials - Practice Exams: unlimited attempts - Mentorship: students have 1on1 access to their instructor for questions
+- · Live Virtual Training-classes featuring a live instructor - On-Demand Video Training-Courses feature a recording of the class that can be consumed on-demand - Course format: courses are divided up to smaller manageable sections - · Labs: unlimited attempts - Course Materials: many courses include books, study guides, and supplemental materials - Practice Exams: unlimited attempts - Mentorship: students have 1 on 1 access to their instructor for questions - · Desktop Application end user licenses now available - · Cyber Security end user training now available - Skills Assessment add on to Ultimate Bundle licenses now available